United Kingdom labour law: History

 After the brutality of World War I, the Versailles Treaty created the International Labour Organization to draw up common standards between countries, for as it said, "peace can be established only if it is based on social justice", and echoed the US Clayton Act 1914 in pronouncing that "labour should not be regarded merely as a commodity or an article of commerce".
 But the international system remained disjointed as the United States Congress withheld its approval to join the League of Nations.
 Within the UK the postwar settlement was to make a home fit for heroes.
 Whitley Councils extended the Trade Boards Act 1909 system to Joint Industrial Councils that created sector-wide fair wage agreements, while the Ministry of Labour actively organised the growth of trade unions.
 This was based on a theory of collective bargaining, agreement or action, advocated by Sidney Webb and Beatrice Webb in Industrial Democracy to remedy the inequality of bargaining power of workers.
 Without legal force behind collective agreements, the law remained in a state of collective laissez faire, encouraging voluntarism for agreement and dispute settlement between industrial partners.
 The 1920s and 1930s were economically volatile.
-In 1926 a General Strike against coal miners' pay cuts paralysed the country, at though it was broken, the Labour Party formed its first government in Parliament in 1929.
+In 1926 a General Strike against coal miners' pay cuts paralysed the country, and though it was broken, the Labour Party formed its first government in Parliament in 1929.
 The onset of the Great Depression, and then war, meant little was achieved.